 - At what age does the itching begin

-- What time of year is your pet itchy
+- What time of year is your dog itchy

-Food allergies are caused by an allergy to either the protein or carbohydrate source found in your dog’s food.
+Food allergies are a reaction to either the protein or carbohydrate source found in your dog’s food.

 Dogs with food allergies are itchy primarily in the face, feet, ears, and rear.

-Food allergies can occur in any age dog but should be highly suspected if your dog becomes itching between 6-12 months of age.
-Because your pet is constantly exposed to the food, this type of allergy occurs all year round.
+Food allergies can occur in any age dog.
+However, they should be at the top of the list if your dog starts itching between 6-12 months of age.
+Because your dog is constantly exposed to the food, this type of allergy occurs all year round.

-Reoccurring ear infections are very common in dogs with food allergies.
+Reoccurring ear infections are prevalent in dogs with food allergies.

-Diagnosis is made by a food elimination trial which involves placing your dog on a prescription diet with no other food or treats for 6-8 weeks.
+Diagnosis involves a food elimination trial—placing your dog on a prescription diet with no other food or treats for 6-8 weeks.
 Once diagnosed, treatment is simple and involves strict diet control.

 Flea allergy dermatitis (FAD)

-Flea allergy dermatitis is caused by a reaction that your pet has to flea saliva.
+Flea allergy dermatitis is the result of the reaction that your dog has to flea saliva.

 Dogs with FAD are primarily itchy at the base of their tail.

-Flea allergy dermatitis can occur in any age dog and it also a very common problem in cats.
-This type of allergy is usually seen only during flea season.
+Flea allergy dermatitis can occur in any age dog.
+However, this type of allergy is usually seen only during flea season.

 This is the easiest allergy to treat!
-A flea eradication program for all pets that live in the household and treating the environment will resolve the problem.
+A flea eradication program for all dogs that live in the household and treating the environment will resolve the problem.